gatling/gatling/src/docs/content/reference/execute/cloud/admin/api-tokens/index.md

 There are three permissions available for API Tokens:

-- The Read permission, allowing to read all the data (typically useful in Grafana)
+- The Read permission, allowing to read all the data
 - The Start permission, allowing to start simulations + Read permissions (typically useful in a CI plugin)
 - The Configure permission, allowing to create / upload packages and create simulations + Start permissions (typically useful in our build plugins)